yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/alternative-sdks-2/headless-sdk-enrollment-ios.md

 ---
 Yuno's Headless iOS SDK lets you enroll in payment methods and tokenize cards, saving them for future use.

-> 👍 Recommended SDKs
+> 👍 Recommended SDK
 >
-> For a smooth integration experience, consider using the [iOS Full SDK](full-checkout-ios) or the [iOS Lite SDK](enrollment-ios).
-These options provide a complete solution with built-in forms and validation.
+> For a smooth integration experience, consider using the [iOS Seamless SDK](seamless-sdk-payment-ios).
+This option provides a flexible payment solution with pre-built UI components and customization options.

 The following steps describe enrolling a payment method using Yuno's Headless SDK.